Best Master’s of Science (MSN) in Public Health Nursing – 2023

 - Conduct public health research projects and use the results to improve patient outcomes

 Among the career titles these nurses may hold include:

-- Director of Public Health Programs: A management position, the director of public health programs may work for a public health department or community organization to develop impactful public health programs that will improve the quality of life and overall health of a given population.
+- Director of Public Health Programs: In a management position, the director of public health programs may work for a public health department or community organization to develop impactful public health programs that will improve the quality of life and overall health of a given population.

-- Epidemiology Nurse: A research-based position, an epidemiologist specializes in researching the transmission of communicable diseases in order to prevent or stop the spread of a given disease.
-Typical duties may include helping to design research studies, collecting data, analyzing the results and using these findings to influence healthcare guidelines and public health programs.
+- Epidemiology Nurse: In a research-based position, an epidemiologist specializes in researching the transmission of communicable diseases in order to prevent or stop the spread of a given disease.
+Typical duties may include helping to design research studies, collecting data, analyzing the results, and using these findings to influence healthcare guidelines and public health programs.